 You go to school and your sex education, if you could even call it that, is strictly heterosexual, except for a tiny paragraph at the end of chapter saying that “just because you think about the same sex, or dream about the same sex doesn’t mean you’re actually gay” because being gay is sooo wrong after all.
 Bisexuality?
 Transgender?
 Asexual?
 These words aren’t mentioned because people still refuse to acknowledge that they exist.

 But don’t worry it’s all okay because you just learned that abstinence is the only thing that will 100% prevent pregnancy.
 Then all of a sudden it’s 2015 and the marriage referendum is happening.
-People are finally talking about the LGBTQ+ community and you’re delighted.
+People are finally talking about the LGBTI+ community and you’re delighted.
 This finally might be a moment for change, but then you listen closely and it’s all hateful and spiteful words coming out of people’s mouths.
 “Disgusting,” “unnatural” these words are all you seem to hear.

 You look out the car window on the way to school and the small number of “Vote Yes” posters are hidden behind the all too many “Vote No” posters telling you your “lifestyle” is going to harm children.
 But really the only children being harmed are the ones who have to grow up like this, who have to grow up believing there might actually be something wrong with them.
 Weeks pass and so does the marriage referendum.
 You’re delighted until once again you start to listen closely and now you hear all the disgusted voices saying “there will be gays popping up everywhere” and “the gays will take over.”

 For a short moment you were delighted thinking there was a chance you would finally be accepted, but a change of laws doesn’t equal a change of attitude, and while your “lifestyle” might now be legal it is still “disgusting” and “shouldn’t be allowed.”
 For a short moment you thought you could escape the closet, but a law being passed and the “No” posters being taken down hasn’t changed the ingrained attitudes of Rural Ireland.
-Rural Ireland’s ignorance and in some cases hatred of the LGBTQ+ community is more damaging than people realise.
+Rural Ireland’s ignorance and in some cases hatred of the LGBTI+ community is more damaging than people realise.
 There are young children growing up in an environment thinking they’re going to hell, thinking they’re going crazy, thinking there is something wrong with them because for their entire life their sexuality, or gender orientation was laughed at, frowned upon or simply ignored.

 There are young people growing up in a place where they think they’ll be hated for being who they are, afraid to tell people who they are for fear of becoming the laughing stock of the parish or being kicked out of their home.
 We need to do better.
 Our young people deserve better than to grow up thinking there is something wrong with them or thinking they’re going to hell.
-LGBTQ+ people need to stop being put in a special bubble of ignorance and need to spoken about with the same level of normality than straight couples are talked about.
-Sexual education (country wide, not just in rural Ireland) needs to be improved to include the LGBTQ+ community and we need to learn about safe sex, and not just be about abstinence.
+LGBTI+ people need to stop being put in a special bubble of ignorance and need to spoken about with the same level of normality than straight couples are talked about.
+Sexual education (country wide, not just in rural Ireland) needs to be improved to include the LGBTI+ community and we need to learn about safe sex, and not just be about abstinence.
 Our young people deserve so much better, so it’s time it was given to them.